Reporting Abuse to Internet Platforms

 result in suspension of all related accounts.

-Targeted Abuse
+Targeted abuse

 You may not engage in targeted abuse or harassment.
 Some of the factors taken into account when determining what conduct is considered to be targeted abuse or harassment are: